The anti-diagonal filtration: reduced theory and applications: APPLICATIONS AND COMPUTATIONS

 Recall that a two-bridge knot is a knot which has a projection on which the natural height function has exactly two maxima and two minima.
 A two-bridge link is defined similarly, with exactly one maximum and one minimum of the height function lying on each of the two components.

-For each two-bridge knot or link $L$, there are nonzero integers $b_{1}, b_{2}, \ldots ,b_{k}$ (either all positive or all negative) such that one of the two diagrams in Figure \ref{fig:conway} is a projection of $L$.
-Note that if $b_{i} < 0$, then the $i^{th}$ bunch of half-twists is reversed from those shown in the Figure \ref{fig:conway}.
+For each two-bridge knot or link $L$, there are nonzero integers $b_{1}, b_{2}, \ldots ,b_{k}$ all of the same sign such that one of the two diagrams in Figure \ref{fig:conway} is a projection of either $L$ or its mirror image (the mirror image must be taken when the numbers $b_j$ are negative).
+After possibly performing the isotopy shown in Figure \ref{conwayeven}, we can assume that $k$ is odd.